dijksterhuis/discogs-yt-playlister/README.md

 # Discogs Youtube Playlist Generator

+**Please note that this project is incomplete and will be refactored when I get some time.**

 A Web App to generate private playlists on Youtube from the [discogs monthly data dumps](http://data.discogs.com/).

-Originally this was meant to be prototyped with Redis, but I ended up having so much fun with it I fell into the Redis rabbit hole.
-For a final production version of the webapp, a SQL/Hadoop system might want to be implemented.
+Originally this was meant to be a POC with Redis, but I ended up having so much fun with Redis that I fell into the rabbit hole.

 Basic premise: